TheAngryRaven/DovesLapTimer/README.md

   Getting GPS data is your job, not mine, but here are a couple I reccomend that work well with the Adafruit GPS library.

   >**Note:** The [Basic Oled Example](examples/basic_oled_example/basic_oled_example.ino) has an example on how to send ublox configuration commands while receiving only NMEA sentences.
+  >
+  >**Note:** If GPS is not an authentic UBLOX module, sending configuration commands might, fail but receiving data should probably still work.

 * [Matek SAM-M10Q](https://www.amazon.com/SAM-M10Q-Supports-Concurrent-Reception-Multirotor/dp/B0BZ7931G7/)
   * 25hz GPS only